yearn/yearn-subgraph/README.md

   currentStrategy: Strategy!

-  "Timestamp of the latest data update"
-  timestamp: BigInt!

-  "Block number of the latest data update"
+  "Transaction metadata for the last update"
-  blockNumber: BigInt!
+  transaction: Transaction!

   "totalDeposited - totalWithdrawn.
 Considers all deposits of underlying made by external accounts"
   netDeposits: BigDecimal!